-Dr. William Edgar Robertson was born on the 25th of May, 1878 in Milton, Ontario.
+Dr. William “Edgar” Robertson was born on the 25th of May, 1878 in Milton, Ontario.
 His parents were Dr. David Robertson and the former Jeanette Sophia Morse.
 His father was a physician and a politician.
 Dr. David Robertson was the Mayor of Milton from 1873-1876 and he was an MPP from 1879-1883.
 Dr. William Robertson had 4 older sisters, Mary, Agnes, Clara (who died as an infant in 1874) and Mabel.
-An older brother Edwin Alexander Robertson died in 1871 of Scarlet Fever when he was 3 1/2 years old.
+An older brother Edwin Alexander Robertson died in 1871 at the age of 3 1/2 years old of Scarlet Fever.
 Dr. Robertson attended Jarvis Collegiate Institute in Toronto.
 He graduated from The University of Toronto Faculty of Medicine in 1900.
 Dr. Robertson did some post-graduate work in Edinburgh and London, England, following his graduation from The University of Toronto.

 Dr. Robertson married Minnie May Vashti Smith on the 29th of May, 1906 in York Co.
 She was born on the 27th of March, 1873 in Perth County, the daughter of Rev. Nathaniel Smith and the former Anne Drake.
 Her father was a Weslyan Minister.
 She was the eldest of 4 children and her siblings were Chelta, Myrtle and Reginald.
 Mrs. Robertson was raised in Niagara Falls.

 After their marriage, Dr. and Mrs. Robertson travelled to Hengzhou, (now called Hengyang) in the Hunan Province of China as medical missionaries.
 Dr. and Mrs. Robertson were involved with the building of the American Presbyterian Church Mission Hospital.
 This hospital saw up to 30,000 patients per year.